cmueller9977/Rock-Paper-Scissors-for-two-Players/README.md

 In the book the author is also using a Rock Paper Scissors game to demonstrate the Flowcontrol.
 To get more practice I came up with the idea to expand it for two players.

-Maybe I will go on with that little game later and fork it with different ideas.
+Maybe I will go on with that little game later and fork it with different ideas like a Highscore, graphics, etc..

+We will see :)